Things To Do in Korcula Island, Croatia by JetSettingFools.com

 We were drawn to the viewpoint hikes and shoreline walks, but the Vela Luka city center has a few attractions worth checking out, too!

 Churches: Located in the heart of the town is the 19th century St. Joseph Church and bell tower.
 Along the southern coastline, visitors will find the Church of Our Lady of Good Health.
-The small church was built in the late 1800s after an outbreak of The Plague; behind the church is a small garden and statue.
+The small church was built in the late 1800s after an outbreak of The Plague.

 Mosaic Tile Artwork: In 1968, Vela Luka hosted an international artist event called Artist’s Meeting of Painters.
-The attending artists were charged with creating mosaic tile work that was implemented in the sidewalks around the town center…where they still can be seen today.
+Those attending were charged with creating mosaic tiles that were implemented in the sidewalks around the town center.

 Center for Culture: Utilizing a 19th century schoolhouse, the Center for Culture houses a small museum (featuring the findings from the cave) and hosts local events.